uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 | Nvidia RTX 3060 | ~700,000 H/s |
 | Nvidia RTX 4090 | ~2,800,000 H/s |

 **Key takeaway:** A 10-char random password at 350,000 H/s against rockyou.txt either cracks immediately (if in the list) or never (if truly random).
-Password length and randomness are the real defences — not WPA2 itself.
+Password length and randomness are the real defences: not WPA2 itself.

 > **Flag 3:** After cracking your own AP password: `CIPHER{wpa2_cracked_<first_4_chars_of_password>_aircrack}`

 ---

-## Phase 7 — Honeypots for Attacker Campaigns
+## Phase 7: Honeypots for Attacker Campaigns

 ### Background

 A WiFi honeypot is a rogue access point designed to lure targets into connecting.
-Once connected, all victim traffic flows through the attacker's machine — enabling credential harvesting, MITM injection, session hijacking and malware delivery.
+Once connected, all victim traffic flows through the attacker's machine: enabling credential harvesting, MITM injection, session hijacking and malware delivery.

-**Defensive use:** Blue teamers deploy honeypot APs on corporate networks to detect rogue WiFi attacks — any connection to a known-evil SSID triggers an alert.
+**Defensive use:** Blue teamers deploy honeypot APs on corporate networks to detect rogue WiFi attacks: any connection to a known-evil SSID triggers an alert.

-### Task 7.1 — Evil Twin / Rogue AP with hostapd + dnsmasq
+### Task 7.1: Evil Twin / Rogue AP with hostapd + dnsmasq

 ```bash
 mkdir -p ~/ghost_signal/honeypot